rchain/architecture-docs/introduction/motivation.rst

 To accomplish the requirements above, our design approach is committed to:

-* A computational model that assumes fine-grained concurrency and dynamic network topology.
+* A computational model that assumes fine-grained concurrency and dynamic network topology;

-* A composable and dynamic resource addressing scheme.
+* A composable and dynamic resource addressing scheme;

-* The functional programming paradigm, as it more naturally accommodates distributed and parallel processing.
+* The functional programming paradigm, as it more naturally accommodates distributed and parallel processing;

-* Formally verified, correct-by-construction protocols which leverage model checking and theorem proving.
+* Formally verified, correct-by-construction protocols which leverage model checking and theorem proving;

 * The principles of intension and compositionality.